Netfilter Driver Security Best Practices

 Example Implementation

-For a driver named partner_netfilter2
+For a driver named partner_netfilter2:

 Critical Implementation Notes